 - 1. Install the power connection kit on the heat cable following the manufacturer's instructions. - 2.
-Start with the upper right-hand valve, wrap heat cable around the valve.
-Pull heat cable tight.
+Start with the upper right-hand valve, wrap heat cable around the valve as shown in Detail A. Pull heat cable tight.

-Double wrap between the valve's mounting flange and the

-square valve cover.
+Double wrap between round coupling and square valve cover.